dandingbudanding/DRSNet/README.md

 to change datasets:
 just change the fold name of datasets in main.py file

+to get UAS dataset:https://pan.baidu.com/s/1IWSVKYBrYwxaRThPfDsDGg to get BPS dataset:http://www.cbsr.ia.ac.cn/users/ynyu/dataset/

-any problems, youcan contact with me, my email is 2463908977@qq.com.
+any problems, you can contact with me, my email is 2463908977@qq.com.